tyecode/cc-next/README.md

 ## Feature

 - **Automated Next.js Project Setup:** Quickly set up a new Next.js project with TypeScript and Tailwind CSS.
+- **TypeScript-First Development:** Built with TypeScript for improved type safety and maintainability.
 - **Customizable Package Manager:** Choose between npm, yarn, or pnpm as your preferred package manager.
 - **Prettier and ESLint Configuration:** Prettier and ESLint are installed and configured with rules tailored for Tailwind CSS.
 - **Utilities:** Installs clsx and tailwind-merge for optimized class management in Tailwind CSS.
+- **CLI Options:** Includes version checking and other command-line utilities for enhanced developer experience.

 ## Getting Started